How Do DJ Duos Work? (Ninja Combo Tricks)

 The most common form of daisy-chaining has some similarities to tag-teaming, but unlike it, both DJs have the ability to play at the same time using this method.
 The name of this method comes from daisy garlands, which are joined together in a sequence.
 The same thing occurs with the gear of the DJs playing.

 The result is 2 or more DJs connected to the same PA system.
 A lot of interesting possibilities can arise from this setup.
-One DJ could cue songs for his partner with the other DJ actually does the mixing.
+One DJ could cue songs for his partner with the other DJ actually doing the mixing.
 One DJ could work the EQ & Effects while the other one mixes songs.
 You could even make a choreographed passage that goes really well with lights & lasers, as shown below.

 If you are reading this article, chances are that you are interested in creating a DJ Duo, group, or are just looking for somebody for you to experiment with playing together.
 There's also the chance that you already have the group formed and want to be the best possible!
 If so, there are a few tips that can really help you achieve the best mix possible while playing as a duo.